 Krausman's Woodcarving Studio 2021 Seminar Schedule

-The class offerings for 2021 are listed below.
-A brief description of the seminar can be found by clicking on each row.
+The virtual class offerings for 2021 are listed below.
 To reserve your space, call or email us now!
 All you need is a $300 non-refundable deposit for any class.
 Then 1/2 of the remaining balance will be due 4 months prior to your class.
 At this point all payments become non-refundable and must be paid prior to attending class.
-All seminar fees include breakfast, lunch, and dinner if the class is in-person.
-If classes must be virtual, our instructors (except Gary Eigenberger) have agreed to do their seminars virtually.
 Please make your checks payable to Pam Krausman.

 The Art of Inserting Carved Feathers, Parts 1 and 2 (Winter 2020)

 For my upcoming winter "Virtual" VIDEO seminar/class, the subject will be based on my

 techniques for individual feather carving and inserting!
 The subject species for my